1 Corinthians 6 – Lawsuits and Loose Living

 iii.
 The destiny of redeemed men and women – to one day be higher than the angels and to even sit in judgment of them – must greatly annoy a certain high angel in heaven.
 He did not want to serve an inferior creature now, and did not want that inferior creature to be raised up higher than even he.
 So, he rebelled against God, and is determined to keep as much of humanity as possible from sitting in judgment of himself.
 We can imagine the perverse, proud pleasure Satan takes over every soul that goes to hell: “They won’t sit in judgment over me!”

 b.
-If Christians are being prepared right now for such a glorious destiny, why do the Corinthian Christians allow those least esteemed by the church (that is, the secular judges) to decide disputes among Christians?
+Are you unworthy to judge the smallest matters: If Christians are being prepared right now for such a glorious destiny, why do the Corinthian Christians allow those least esteemed by the church (that is, the secular judges) to decide disputes among Christians?

 c.
 Is there not a wise man among you: The Corinthian Christians were proud of what they thought was their “wisdom” (1 Corinthians 1:18-31), but their actions showed that there was not a wise man among them.